introduction

 Solutions there are:

-6. Christmas decoration
+6. Christmas decorations

 Christmas decorations brighten up our Advent season enormously.
 But here too there are some approaches that you can do for a sustainable Christmas!
 Instead of tinsel and Christmas balls, how about something from nature?
 Stars made of straw, figures made of beeswax or wood, dried orange slices or cinnamon sticks make your apartment look at least as Christmassy.